adityasorot/superstruct-tech-challenge-experiment-module/README.md

+## Installation

+Use 'yarn install' to download modules
+After that use 'yarn start' to start development

 ## The Challenge

 Using the following wireframes, build an experiment module interface.
 Using your comprehension about how the application functions, construct all applicable tests.